Dealing With Difficult Aging Parents

 Medicine Breakdown

-Elder care issues for assisted living Failing to take medicines is among the leading reasons senior citizens move into Assisted Living or Nursing Homes.
+Failing to take medicines is among the leading reasons senior citizens move into Assisted Living or Nursing Homes.
 To avoid moving your dad into a nursing home and keep them in your home longer, you’ll need to make sure he takes the required prescribed medications.

 First, acknowledge there might be valid factors Dad rejects to take his pills: sickening negative effects, interactions with other prescription meds, price issues, forgetfulness, or dementia.
 Professionals say there’s another possibility.
 They may be rebelling due to the reversal in roles.
 This parent, who spent a lifetime taking care of their children, is now being ordered to take the medication in the same manner as a 2-year-old toddler.